Vacation savings from Orlando Informer!Save with Orlando Informer!X

 Goomba Crazy Crank in Super Nintendo World at Universal Studios Hollywood

-Here’s a list of all five of those Key Challenges:
+Here’s a list of all five of those Key Challenges that we have seen in the existing lands:

 1. Goomba Crazy Crank – knock the Goomba off the roller by spinning the crank as fast as possible